 Health plans must provide you with access to health care services you need, including preventive care and necessary services for your disability.
-The DMHC has published the following educational materials to help Californians with disabilities understand their rights and get the care they need.
+The Department of Managed Health Care (DMHC) has published the following educational materials to help Californians with disabilities understand their rights and get the care they need.

 Physical Access to Care

 If you use a wheelchair or have a hard time walking, you must have access to your doctor’s office or medical equipment.